-❉ The once-ubiquitous, post-punk polymath’s solo work, re-evaluated by Tim Worthington.
+❉ The post-punk polymath’s Elektra trilogy, re-evaluated by Tim Worthington.

 “Perfectly happy to play the ‘fame game’, B.A.
 Robertson turned in Top Of The Pops performances that were always the talk of the playground the next day, enjoyed a successful association with Swap Shop, and wrote a number of well-remembered TV themes.
 Given his one-time ubiquity, the fact that he has since almost entirely disappeared from the public consciousness is bewildering.”